 Eurasian Tree Sparrow (Suzume) standing on the ground in Japan, showing its chestnut crown and black bib.

-Wildlife You Can See in Japan Without Hiking
+Easy Wildlife to See in Japan Without Hiking

 Introduction

-However, many wild animals appear much closer to everyday human life and do not require hiking to encounter.
+In reality, many wild animals live much closer to everyday human life and can be observed without long hikes or difficult travel.

-City parks, riversides, shrine and temple grounds, tree-lined streets, and residential green spaces often support wildlife.
+City parks, riversides, shrine and temple grounds, tree-lined streets, and quiet neighborhoods all provide good opportunities for wildlife watching.

 For a broader overview of urban wildlife, see: